etiennestuder/gradle-credentials-plugin/README.md

 Please refer to the [Gradle DSL PluginDependenciesSpec](http://www.gradle.org/docs/current/dsl/org.gradle.plugin.use.PluginDependenciesSpec.html) to understand the behavior and limitations when using the new syntax to declare plugin dependencies.

+## Store encrypted credentials

+You can store new credentials or update existing credentials through the `addCredentials` task.
+Pass along the credentials key and value through the `credentialsKey` and `credentialsValue` project properties.
+The credentials are stored in the _GRADLE_USER_HOME/gradle.encrypted.properties_.

+    gradle addCredentials -PcredentialsKey=someKey -PcredentialsValue=someValue

+Optionally, pass along a custom passphrase through the `credentialsPassphrase` project property.
+The credentials are stored in the passphrase-specific _GRADLE_USER_HOME/gradle.MD5HASH.encrypted.properties_ where the _MD5HASH_ is calculated from the specified passphrase.

+    gradle addCredentials -PcredentialsKey=someKey -PcredentialsValue=someValue -PcredentialsPassphrase=mySecretPassPhrase

+## Remove encrypted credentials

+You can remove existing credentials through the `removeCredentials` task.
+Pass along the credentials key project property.
+The credentials are removed from the _GRADLE_USER_HOME/gradle.encrypted.properties_.

+    gradle removeCredentials -PcredentialsKey=someKey

+Optionally, pass along a custom passphrase through the `credentialsPassphrase` project property.
+The credentials are removed from the passphrase-specific _GRADLE_USER_HOME/gradle.MD5HASH.encrypted.properties_ where the _MD5HASH_ is calculated from the specified passphrase.

+    gradle removeCredentials -PcredentialsKey=someKey -PcredentialsPassphrase=mySecretPassPhrase

 ## Access credentials from within a build

 Get the desired credentials from the `credentials` container, available on the project instance.
 The